 Todd Gross

 Project Statement: The goal of this year’s project is to design, manufacture and fly a hybrid rocket to 10,000 feet as part of the Spaceport America Cup in June 2020.
-The ME team members will be primarily responsible for the development of the propulsion module (Runaway), the structural frame, composite airframe, and the mechanical side of recovery/payload.
-The main engineering objectives include: achieve an apogee as close to 10,000 feet as possible, successful deployment and landing of a research payload, full rocket recovery by dual deployment parachute strategies and live GPS tracking.
+The ME team members will be primarily responsible for the development of the propulsion module (Runaway), the structural frame, airframe, and the mechanical side of recovery/payload.
+The main engineering objectives include achieve an apogee as close to 10,000 feet as possible, use of a simple research payload, full rocket recovery by dual deployment parachute strategies and live GPS tracking.
 The breakdown of the engineering team (consists of ME, EE, CS and PE) is detailed below in the graphics.